LuxLang/lux/README.md

 ### How can I contribute?

-For starters, you can check out the Trello board for Lux development: https://trello.com/b/VRQhvXjs/lux-jvm-compiler
+For starters, you can check out the [Trello board](https://trello.com/b/VRQhvXjs/lux-jvm-compiler) for Lux development.

 I'll be putting there tasks that people can contribute to; both in the compiler and outside (like plugins for editors).